2022 Afton Trail Run 50KM Participant Guide

 Your timing chip will be affixed to the back of your race number.
 Do not remove your timing chip.
 Do not bend or fold your timing chip or crumple your race number – this may break your timing chip.
 Your race number and your timing chip must be pinned on your outer-most layer at all times.
 Above guidelines must be followed in order ensure that split times and finish times are recorded.
 This chip is disposable and does not need to be returned.

-The course will be marked with orange flags, which will always be on the left hand side of the trail along with some supplemental arrows.
+The course will be marked with ORANGE FLAGS, which will always be on the left hand side of the trail along with some supplemental arrows.
+We will mark the trail you are supposed to be on and WILL NOT block off trails that you are not supposed to go down, since the park is open to the general public while the race is happening.
 In the one short section of “two-way traffic” course markers will be on both sides of the trail.
 It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by vandals – it is important that you study the course maps prior to running and have a baseline concept of where you are going.